ff6347/hellop5js/README.md

     bower install p5js --save
     bower install jquery --save

+Actually we dont need jquery.
+This is just to show you how easy bower makes it to install all kinds of libraries.

 Great.
 We are nearly there.
 Now create a file with your favorite text editor with this content.